By Kenny Bissett

 Designed to consolidate student services as well as provide additional workspace for the ever-increasing student population, the opening day was a success according to the director of the new building, Derek T. Furukawa, who is also the Director of Undergraduate Academic Advising at UNR.

 “Today has been good,” Furukawa said.
 “We have had quite a few students come into the building, which is really nice.
 We want to make it inviting for students to come in, hang out and not only do formal academic work, but informal academic work.
-It’s kind of a new bridge in figuring out what we [the university] are doing.”
+It’s kind of a new bridge in figuring out what we are doing.”

 Furukawa stated that the 80 computer stations, 14 collaboration rooms and the consolidation of the Writing Center, Math Center, Tutoring Center, Career Services, Advising Center, Student Veterans Affairs, Disabilities Resource Center, and Counseling Services will help students work together and utilize important resources increasing academic success overall.